 A detailed response from the advisor is both supportive and challenging, engaging in the learning the student presents and suggesting resources and strategies for the next packet.
 The advisor also addresses the packet in the context of the student’s semester goals and their progress toward fulfilling degree requirements.
 Over the semester, the exchanges between student and advisor create a dialogue that is exceptionally in-depth and meaningful.
 Students often describe these exchanges as transformative and empowering.
 At the end of the semester, students and advisors write comprehensive evaluations of the student’s learning.

-Students graduating with a HAS BA will have successfully accomplished the following five program degree criteria:
+Students graduating with a BAHAS will have successfully accomplished the following five program degree criteria:

 - Health Philosophy by clearly articulated your own health philosophy in relationship to multiple cultural views and critically evaluated your own values, biases, ethics, and orientation to health.